LeidyGil/leidygil.github.io/SQL_English.md

 ('Juan', '2024-01-03'),
 ('María', '2024-01-04');

+> [!NOTE]
-Note: the autoincrement word is optional in SQLite in the table definition.
+> the autoincrement word is optional in SQLite in the table definition.
 In fact, sometimes it can cause some issues.
 ```
 ### Autoincrement part 2
 If a record is entered with a value greater than the current sequence, the database will update the sequence so that the next record has a value greater than the record we just inserted.